Arakelov class groups of random number fields: Oriented Arakelov class groups as Galois modules

 \begin{lemma} Let $F/K$ be a finite Galois extension of number fields, let $G$ be the Galois group, let $S_{\infty}$ be the set of Archimedean places of $F$, and let $d$ be the degree of $K$ over $\Q$.
 Then the equality

-holds in $\G_0(\Z[G])$. \end{lemma} \begin{proof} If $v$ is an Archimedean place of $K$, let $I_v\subset G$ denote an inertia subgroup at $v$, and let $\tau_v$ be a $\Z[I_v]$-module defined as follows: if $v$ is real and $I_v$ is the trivial group, then let $\tau_v=\F_2$; if $v$ is real and $I_v$ has order $2$, then let $\tau_v$ be free over $\Z$ of rank $1$, and with the generator of $I_v$ acting by $-1$; and if $v$ is complex, so that $I_v$ is necessarily trivial, let $\tau_v=\Z$.
+holds in $\G_0(\Z[G])$, where $\comp(F_{\R}^\times)$ is as defined in Section \ref{sec:Arak}. \end{lemma} \begin{proof} If $v$ is an Archimedean place of $K$, let $I_v\subset G$ denote an inertia subgroup at $v$, and let $\tau_v$ be a $\Z[I_v]$-module defined as follows: if $v$ is real and $I_v$ is the trivial group, then $\tau_v=\F_2$; if $v$ is real and $I_v$ has order $2$, then $\tau_v$ is free over $\Z$ of rank $1$, and with the generator of $I_v$ acting by $-1$; and if $v$ is complex, so that $I_v$ is necessarily trivial, then $\tau_v=\Z$.
 Then it is easy to see that we have an isomorphism

-of $\Z[G]$-modules, where the direct sum runs over the Archimedean places of $K$, and $\Ind_{G/I_v}$ denotes induction from $I_v$ to $G$.
+of $\Z[G]$-modules, where the direct sum runs over the Archimedean places of $K$, and $\Ind^G_{I_v}$ denotes induction from $I_v$ to $G$.

 If $v$ is a real place of $K$ such that $I_v$ is trivial, then the exact sequence